ROCm-DS/hipDF/docs/how-to/cudf_pandas.rst

 .. _how-to-hipDF-pandas:

 *****************************************************************************
-Using hipDF's cudf.pandas with HIP managed memory
+Using hipDF cudf.pandas with HIP managed memory
 *****************************************************************************

 hipDF ports ``cudf.pandas`` to provide a pandas-compatible API backed by hipDF so that existing pandas code can run on AMD GPUs using accelerated DataFrame operations. ``cudf.pandas`` allocates unified (managed) memory by default via ``hipMallocManaged``.
 On Linux kernels with Heterogeneous Memory Management (HMM) support and on supported AMD GPUs, managed memory pages can be transparently migrated to the device on GPU page faults.

 This topic describes how the ``cudf.pandas`` acceleration layer uses `HIP unified managed memory <https://rocm.docs.amd.com/projects/HIP/en/latest/how-to/hip_runtime_api/memory_management/unified_memory.html>`__, and how to configure your environment for best performance on AMD GPUs depending on your use case.
 For more information, see `HIP memory management <https://rocm.docs.amd.com/projects/HIP/en/latest/how-to/hip_runtime_api/memory_management.html>`__.

 Recommended: Enable page migration with HSA_XNACK=1
 ---------------------------------------------------

 Enabling GPU page-fault retry requires running the workload with the environment variable ``HSA_XNACK=1``.
-This activates page migration and typically provides significant performance gains for ``cudf.pandas``-accelerated workloads for datasets that fit into GPU VRAM and do not cause heavy CPU↔GPU paging.
+This activates page migration and typically provides significant performance gains for ``cudf.pandas``-accelerated workloads for datasets that fit into GPU VRAM and do not cause heavy CPU to GPU paging.
 Setting ``export HSA_XNACK=1`` is therefore the recommended and supported default configuration.

 Experimental: When to use HSA_XNACK=0
 -------------------------------------

 .. warning::

-   ``HSA_XNACK=0`` is **officially unsupported** as it may cause stability issues with recent AMDGPU drivers.
+   ``HSA_XNACK=0`` is not officially supported as it might cause stability issues with some AMDGPU drivers.
    This configuration is provided for experimental use only and is not recommended for production workloads.

    If ``HSA_XNACK`` is unset or set to ``0``, ``cudf.pandas`` will raise an error by default.